ShravanJ/PiBackup/README.md

 PiBackup
 ========

-Backup your Raspberry Pi using a shell script and crontab.
+Backup your Raspberry Pi (or really any Unix or Linux machine) using a shell script and crontab.

 Usage
 ========